projectcontour/contour/site/_posts/2019-09-27-from-ingressroute-to-httpproxy.md

 With a year's experience developing and supporting IngressRoute, a few problems with the name had become evident.
 As a name, IngressRoute was lengthy.
-Abreviating it introduced confusion with another Kubernetes object--also in beta--which we didn't want to be confused with.
+Abbreviating it introduced confusion with another Kubernetes object--also in beta--which we didn't want to be confused with.
 If you wanted to be precise, you had to type, and _say aloud_, the entire thing.
 But there are more problems than verbosity.